 Free Teacher and Student Resources

-LearnBiofuels.org offers a wide range of free biofuel lesson plans (link opens in a new tab) and they are categorized by topic and provide a list of safety guidelines as well.
-This site is hosts a variety of free teacher resources.
-The Scripps Institution of Oceanography and the College of Earth, Ocean and Atmospheric Sciences also offers a lesson plan on Biomass Energy and Algae Biofuels (link opens in a new tab) that was developed for a high school AP Environmental Science class.
+The Scripps Institution of Oceanography and the College of Earth, Ocean and Atmospheric Sciences offers a lesson plan on Biomass Energy and Algae Biofuels.
+Also, this lesson plan was developed for a high school AP Environmental Science class.

 Biofuel Manager Career Video Transcript